 Opportunities for Meaningful Parent Consultation

 Input and suggestions from parents and family members are an essential component of the district and school improvement plans that are developed each year.
-All parents of students eligible to receive Title I services are invited to attend two meeting opportunities described in this section to share their ideas and suggestions to help the district, schools, and students to reach our student academic achievement goals.
+All parents of students eligible to receive Title I services are annually invited to attend two meeting opportunities described in this section to share their ideas and suggestions to help the district, schools, and students to reach our student academic achievement goals.

 Minisink Valley Central School District is committed to meeting the challenges of a changing world.
 Key to those challenges are rapidly evolving technologies.
 We strive for a technology-rich environment where learning is connected to the world and used as a tool to promote access, opportunity, and experience; as we are all members of a global community.